Where’s the Beef? It’s in the pastry!

 The 2009 Daring Cooks challenge was hosted by Simone of Junglefrog Cooking.
 Simone chose Salmon en Croute (or alternative recipes for Beef Wellington or Vegetable en Croute) from Good Food Online.
 Thanks for a great challenge, Simone!

 Now that I got that out of the way, may I say I had to wrestle with a cow to complete this challenge?
 Okay, a little bit of an exaggeration.
-What went from four 5-6 oz center cut filet mignons, magically morphed into a whole beef tenderloin.
-Yep, I decided to make individual Beef Wellingtons, and in order to do so, I had to clean (silver skin, fat etc) and portion up a tubular monster of beef that was presented to me;
+What went from four 5-6 oz center cut portions of filet mignon, magically morphed into a whole beef tenderloin.
+Yep, I decided to make individual Beef Wellingtons, and in order to do so, I had to clean (silver skin, fat etc) and portion up a tubular behemoth of beef that was presented to me;

 “It was on sale, Lisa..$18.00 a pound!”